Rated 4.7 out of 5 by 6

 August 3, 2013

-Not as good as my old Kal stevia
+Rated 3 out of 5 by Geenga Not as good as my old Kal stevia

 A few years ago I bought some non organic Kal stevia because it got the best reviews I could find.
 It was the best stevia I've ever tried, but apparently Kal has changed either their stevia source or their processing method because their new stevia, both organic and not organic, is much less potent and slightly more bitter.
 Now I'm again on the hunt for the perfect stevia.
 This stevia is also stickier and harder to work with than my old powdery stevia.
 My old bottle also lasted me almost two years, but at the rate I'm going with this less potent formula, this much more expensive bottle is only going to last me a few months because I prepare all my food from scratch and am becoming a pro at making sugar-free delicious sweets with stevia and other natural sweeteners.